qiboteam/qibolab/doc/source/tutorials/lab.rst

                 iq_angle: 4.912447775569025

-And in the case of having a chip with coupler qubits we need to following changes to the previous runcard:
+And in the case of having a chip with coupler qubits we need the following changes to the previous runcard:

 .. code-block::  yaml